Crashlytics in React Native

 Crashlytics Testing

-We can test Crashlytics by forcing a crash with the crash() method and use log() method to get details of the crash.
+We can plug Crashlytics by making a crash with the crash() method and with the log() method to get the details of the crash.

 Example: